-The Statement on Academic Adjustments is required in your syllabus.
+The Statement on Academic Accommodations is required in your syllabus.
 The required text is:

-RIT is committed to providing academic adjustments to students with disabilities.
-If you would like to request academic adjustments such as testing modifications due to a disability, please contact the Disability Services Office.
-Contact information for the DSO and information about how to request adjustments can be found at www.rit.edu/dso.
-After you receive academic adjustment approval, it is imperative that you contact me as early as possible so that we can work out whatever arrangement is necessary.
+RIT is committed to providing academic accommodations to students with disabilities.
+If you would like to request academic accommodations such as testing modifications due to a disability, please contact the Disability Services Office.
+Contact information for the DSO and information about how to request accommodations can be found at www.rit.edu/dso.
+After you receive academic accommodation approval, it is imperative that you contact me as early as possible so that we can work out whatever arrangement is necessary.

 Statement on Title IX